7-day Free trial.Start now!

 Where This Fits in the Tool Landscape

 Grabbit's MCP server is the managed end of that spectrum.
-Scraping through rotating proxies, deduplication, AI relevancy scoring, and mention detection all happen server-side, and the MCP layer is a read-only window onto the result. v1 is deliberately narrow.
-If your workflow needs write actions or webhook-style push, tell us; the protocol supports more than we currently expose.
+Scraping through rotating proxies, deduplication, AI relevancy scoring, and mention detection all happen server-side, and the MCP layer gives your agent the whole workflow on top: find, qualify, read, draft, and track — everything except pressing the reply button on Reddit, which stays yours.

 Sources Worth Reading